Telefu21/cryptomall/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Cryptomall has an user friendly GUI which makes its usage straight forward.
-For the API usage please see the [Postman-ready templates](https://github.com/Telefu21/cryptomall/blob/main/api/CryptoMall.postman_collection.json).
+Cryptomall features a user-friendly GUI that makes it easy to use, as demonstrated in the screenshots below.
+For API integration, please refer to the [Postman-ready templates](https://github.com/Telefu21/cryptomall/blob/main/api/CryptoMall.postman_collection.json).

 <div align="center">
   <a href="https://github.com/Telefu21/cryptomall/blob/main/GUIScreenShots/KeygenFileConvertScreenShot.png">